-Port Congestion is the term commonly used to describe the situation where vessels have to queue up outside a port and are waiting for a spot so they can load or offload.
+Port Congestion is the term commonly used to describe the situation where vessels have to queue up outside a Port and are waiting for a spot so they can load or offload.
 Ports have a limited amount of dockage and in most cases capacity does not match demand.
-That is why vessels usually have to wait in the anchorage, before being able to access the port and use the cranes or the pier.
+That is why vessels usually have to wait in the Anchorage, before being able to access the Port and use the cranes or the pier.

-Now, an anchorage is a location at sea where anchors can be lowered.
-The purpose of securely resting a ship at sea can be for waiting to enter ports as well as for taking on cargo or passengers where insufficient port facilities exist.
+Now, an Anchorage is a location at sea where anchors can be lowered.
+The purpose of securely resting a ship at sea can be for waiting to enter Ports as well as for taking on cargo or passengers where insufficient Port facilities exist.
 Such locations usually allow vessels to safely anchor in protection from bad weather conditions and other hazards as well.

-The bar chart illustrates the Median time that all vessels spent in the Anchorage or the Port each week of the year.
+The bar chart illustrates the Median time that all vessels spent at the Anchorage or Port each week of the year.
 The Median is the value separating the higher half of the records sorted by time from the lower half.
-The basic advantage of the median compared to the mean, which is often simply described as the average, is that it is not skewed so much by extremely large or small values, and so it's safe to assume that in this instance, it provides the most accurate value.
+The basic advantage of the median compared to the mean, which is often simply described as the average, is that it is not skewed so much by extremely large or small values, and so it's safe to assume that, in this instance, it provides the most accurate value.
 This is useful in the calculation of Port Congestion as there are other reasons why a vessel might have remained at anchor, other than congestion, such as warm lay-up, authorities demands, etc.

 The default grey bar represents all vessels.
 If you click and drag your mouse within the chart, you will be able to select a more specific section to zoom in.
 Hovering your mouse over a bar gives you a summarized view of the information on the chart.
-To return to the previous state, click on the Reset Zoom button.

 Now, if you are interested in getting information about a specific market, you will notice at the bottom of the chart a vast selection of options.
 You can either select the type you are interested in or choose more that one to create a comparison bar chart.